THOMAS HAMILTON ABNEY

 Bibb County, Alabama

 Thomas Hamilton Abney was born in 1795, at Edgefield, S. C., and died January 8, 1870, at Randolph, Bibb County; son of Samuel Abney and Mary (Kennedy) Abney.
-The emigrant ancestor came from England and settled near Raleigh, N. C. Samuel was a soldier in the Revolutionary War from S.C.
+The immigrant ancestor came from England and settled near Raleigh, N. C. Samuel was a soldier in the Revolutionary War from S.C.
 His descendants were staunch patriots in the Revolutionary War.
 Thomas Abney was a private in the Indian and in the Mexican wars.
 He came to Alabama in 1826 and engaged in farming upon land still owned by his descendants in 1920.

 He was an old line Whig, and a Methodist.